Thailand Real Estate: Communal Development or Stand-Alone?

 The rising property prices in Phuket reflect a significant economic trend driven by multiple factors, including a notable increase in land costs and a shortage in supply amidst robust demand.
 Data from the Real Estate Information Center (REIC) indicated a 24.5% year-on-year decline in available housing in the latter half of 2022, highlighting the tightening market conditions.
 Additionally, according to Knight Frank Thailand, land prices in Phuket in 2023 soared to more than 14 million THB per rai, representing a 20-30% increase from the previous rates of around 10 million THB per rai.

-Interplay Between Global Interest Rates and the Phuket Property Market
+Interplay Between Global Interest Rates and the Phuket Property Sector

 The relationship between global interest rates and the Phuket property market is a critical aspect to consider.
 While rising global interest rates typically dampen enthusiasm in many property markets due to increased borrowing costs, the Phuket market remains resilient.
 This resilience is largely due to its unique cash transaction model, as foreign investors are generally unable to secure mortgages from Thai lenders.
 This results in a predominance of cash-based acquisitions, with the intricacies of foreign ownership through Thai companies further complicating access to financing.